 If you are tired of living with astigmatism, you may be an excellent candidate for laser vision correction.
 Call us today at (972) 403-1110 to schedule an eye exam with Dr. Brooks.

 When your cornea is irregularly shaped, the light that enters the eye cannot come to a single point; instead, it scatters, focusing at multiple points both in front of and behind your retina.
 This results in the trademark blurry vision of astigmatism.

 Astigmatism can sometimes develop after an eye injury.
 A rare eye disease called keratoconus – which causes your cornea to progressively change its shape – can also result in severe astigmatism.
 Dr. Brooks will carefully diagnose your condition during a comprehensive eye examination to determine the underlying cause.

 Glasses and/or contact lenses can treat most forms of astigmatism.
 People with astigmatism commonly have other refractive errors as well, such as myopia and hyperopia, which will require a three-part prescription.

 If your astigmatism significantly interferes with your daily life, laser vision correction can free you from your dependence on glasses and contacts, providing you with clear, stable vision.
 LASIK eye surgery treats the source of your astigmatism by changing the shape of your cornea, allowing it to focus light properly for the first time.
 Dr. Brooks will discuss all of your astigmatism treatment options with you in detail during your appointment.

 If you have further questions about astigmatism, please contact Brooks Eye Associates today or call (972) 403-1110 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.